reecdev/lazytorch/README.md

 # lazytorch
-The easiest ML library you'll ever use.
+The easiest ML library you'll ever use. **Currently in early beta.
+Do not use for production yet.**

-# WARNING: WIP, DO NOT EXPECT PUBLIC RELEASES FOR A WHILE

 ## What is LazyTorch?
 LazyTorch is a ML library that lets you make neural networks and models with ease.
 Just like the name suggests, LazyTorch is for lazy people like me.